a740g/Libxmp-64/README.md

 - Easy plug-&-play API optimized for demos & games
 - Works with the 64-bit QB64 complier (unlike RhoSigma's library that is 32-bit only)
-- Lixmp is statically linked to the complied executable (no DLL dependency)
+- Libxmp is statically linked to the complied executable (no DLL dependency)
 - Demo player that shows how to use the library

 ## API